jahidahsan/Kaggle-Jigsaw-Competition/README.md

 **What I learned from this competition**
 * Post-processing seems to be one of the winning strategies in a lot of top solutions.
 Therefore it will be one of my main focus for next NLP competition.
 * Mono lingual models still outperform multilingual models and therefore should have been part of my solution.

+**Files Description**
+**encoded-435.ipynb:** The training set encoded for XLM-R model.
+**epoch2.ipynb:** Best model build with first approach.
+**train-mlm-fin.ipynb:** Best model built with mlm approach.
+**final-sub.ipynb:** Final ensembled submission.